PSU-ICDS/icds_docs/docs/roar-restricted/rr-getting-started.md

 To request an account on RR, Send an email to icds@psu.edu :

-    o	Indicate that the request is for Roar Restricted o	Include the requestor’s access ID.
+ - Indicate that the request is for Roar Restricted
+ - Include the requestor`s access ID.
-    o	Provide the restricted storage owner's name and access ID.
+ - Provide the restricted storage owner's name and access ID.

 Note: Non-faculty accounts require approval from a PI sponsor.